 Polity

-The Be in Christ Church has historically defined its polity around the concept often referred to as a brotherhood model.
-The brotherhood term was intended to communicate the concept of an egalitarian community although it is now recognized as anachronistic.
-The goal was to define a polity that was connectional in nature and representative in government.
+The Be in Christ Church has historically defined its polity around the concept of a brotherhood model.
+Although now anachronistic, the brotherhood term was intended to communicate the concept of an egalitarian community.
+The goal of this model was to define a polity that was connectional in nature and representative in government.
 That is, on levels beyond the congregation, the church is governed by its elected representatives.
-Each congregation has considerable authority to decide its own affairs, but general decisions and policies are made at the denominational level by representatives from the congregations and church leadership.
+Each congregation has considerable authority to decide its own affairs, but certain decisions and policies are made at the denominational level by representatives from the congregations and church leadership.

 CHURCH GOVERNANCE